awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 If you use ADDQUOTES, you must specify REMOVEQUOTES in the COPY if you reload the data\.

 NULL AS '*null\-string*'
 Specifies a string that represents a null value in unload files\.
 If this option is used, all output files contain the specified string in place of any null values found in the selected data\.
-If this option is not specified, null values are unloaded as:
+If this option isn't specified, null values are unloaded as:
 + Zero\-length strings for delimited output
 + Whitespace strings for fixed\-width output
 If a null string is specified for a fixed\-width unload and the width of an output column is less than the width of the null string, the following behavior occurs: